thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/assets.md

 {% if docsPrefix == null %}
 ## Make asset public

-You can make a asset public so that all its data is accessible to everyone.
+You can make an asset public so that all its data is accessible to everyone.
 This is ideal for creating public demo dashboards that require access to asset data or for open data use cases.

-- Click the "**Make asset public**" icon next to the asset you want to share.'
+- Click the "**Make asset public**" icon next to the asset you want to share.
-- Confirm your action in the popup dialog.'
+- Confirm your action in the popup dialog.

 The asset is now public.